MenkyoQuest

 Who needs to do gaimen kirikae?

 Any foreign-license holder who has become a resident of Japan and intends to drive here long-term.
 International Driving Permits (IDPs) are valid for only 1 year and only for short visits — if you live in Japan, you need to convert.
+(This 1-year IDP validity is separate from the 3-month-in-issuing-country eligibility rule in Step 1; see the timeline FAQ below.)

 How long does the whole process take?